data-liberation-project/phmsa-hazmat-incident-reports/README.md

 - Automate the downloading of all data available through the portal
     - Status: 🟢 All data, going back to January 1971, has been fetched, and recent months' data is being [updated on a regular schedule](METHODOLOGY.md)
 - Develop documentation to aid in the interpretation of the reports
-    - Status: 🔵 In progress
+    - Status: 🟢 Completed, now available [here](https://docs.google.com/document/d/1dDkxB6yVKJLwlaV75wvx4Av-rm1YfUOAWXQbiwe-tLc/edit)
-- Generate one file that contains a subset of fields (to keep size within GitHub's limits) for *all* reports
+- Provide RSS feeds with the latest available incidents, nationally and by state
-    - Status: 🟠 Not yet started
+    - Status: 🟢 Completed, now available [here](data/processed/feeds/)
 - Generate filtered data focusing just on the most *serious* reports
     - Status: 🟢 Completed, now available [here](data/processed/filtered/)
-- Provide RSS feeds with the latest available incidents, nationally and by state
+- Generate one file that contains a subset of fields (to keep size within GitHub's limits) for *all* reports
-    - Status: 🟢 Completed, now available [here](data/processed/feeds/)
+    - Status: 🟠 Not yet started
 - Provide RSS feeds listing incident [updates](https://www.ecfr.gov/current/title-49/subtitle-B/chapter-I/subchapter-C/part-171/subpart-B/section-171.16#p-171.16\(c\))
     - Status: 🟠 Not yet started
 - Standardize/normalize the data